tennet0505/babyMed/Pods/SDWebImageSwiftUI/README.md

 This framework is under heavily development, it's recommended to use [the latest release](https://github.com/SDWebImage/SDWebImageSwiftUI/releases) as much as possible (including SDWebImage dependency).

-The v1.0.0 version is now **released**, which provide all the function above, with the stable API, fully documentation and unit test.

 This framework follows [Semantic Versioning](https://semver.org/).
 Each source-break API changes will bump to a major version.

 ## Changelog